vendia/blog/posts/2023-03-20-the-blockchain-emperors-new-clothes.md

 <img src="https://res.cloudinary.com/vendia/image/upload/f_auto,q_90/v1679342826/Blog%20images/Emperor's%20New%20Clothes/Figure2_tmsbcr.png"  class="image-float-center" width="600" />

 Whether done through the console or [programmatically](https://www.vendia.com/docs/share/cli/commands/auth#auth-role-set), setting an appropriate control plane policy for users within an organization is imperative.
-By limiting access, you empower a select, trusted set of administrators with control plane access to establish a reasonable [separation of concerns](https://csrc.nist.gov/glossary/term/separation_of_concerns#:~:text=Definition(s)%3A,are%20independent%20of%20one%20another.).
+By limiting access, you empower a select, trusted set of administrators with control plane access to establish a reasonable [separation of concerns](https://csrc.nist.gov/glossary/term/separation_of_concerns).

 ##### Comparison with public permissionless blockchains

 Unlike public permissionless blockchains, private permissioned blockchains are inherently able to deal with permissions, including at the control plane.

 - **Permissions limit the potential attack surface.** Unlike public permissionless blockchains, not just anyone can create a new node.
-- **Permissions provide more granular control for those who do have access.** Unlike public permissionless blockchains, just because someone has *access, _it does not mean they have _full access*.
+- **Permissions provide more granular control for those who do have access.** Unlike public permissionless blockchains, just because someone has access, it does not mean they have _full access_.

 Control plan access control mechanisms allow organizations to balance "need to know" and "need to share" in a way that just isn't possible with public permissionless blockchains.
 For many enterprise use cases, control plane access control is a critical feature that enables businesses to form secure, trusted blockchain networks with their partners.